hackclub/hackclub/workshops/full-stack_todo_app/README.md

 <input type="checkbox" onClick={ completeTodo } checked={ todo.completed }/>
 ```

 To simultaneously write to specific children of a node without overwriting other child nodes, we can use the `update()` method.
-When calling `update()` updates lower-level child values by specifying a path for the key.
+When we call `update()`, it updates lower-level child values by specifying a path for the key.

 ```jsx
 function completeTodo(){